7 Reasons To Consider Washington, DC, for Your Next Travel Nurse Assignment

 - MedStar Georgetown University Hospital, which is home to a comprehensive cancer center that conducts research and clinical trials.
 The hospital also ranks highly in transplants, gastroenterology and neurosciences.

 - Children's National Hospital, rated as the country's sixth best pediatric hospital by U.S News, is highly regarded in newborn intensive care and pediatric specialties such as cancer, nephrology, neurology and neurosurgery, and pulmonary and lung surgery.

 A typical 13-week travel nurse assignment in Washington, DC, gives travel RNs plenty of time to check off key tourist attractions from their list: the White House, Washington Memorial, Lincoln Memorial Reflecting Pool, National Gallery of Art and 20 Smithsonian museums.

 You also have time to explore DC's vibrant neighborhoods as a local.
 Here are a few communities to visit while in town:

-- Columbia Heights features 19th century architecture, pretty parks and a lively Hispanic culture.
+- Columbia Heights features 19th-century architecture, pretty parks, and lively Hispanic culture.